Chabauty limits of groups of involutions in $SL(2,F)$ for local fields: Introduction

 We further compute the fixed point groups $H_\theta$ of the involutions $\theta$ from Theorem \ref{thm_main::inv_SL_E} using the ends in the ideal boundary $\partial T_K$ of the Bruhat--Tits tree $T_K$ of $\SL(2,K)$, where $K$ is finite field-extension of $E$, and thus of $\QQ_p$, that is chosen accordingly.
 We will show those fixed point groups are either trivial, or compact, or $\GL(2,E)$-conjugate to either the diagonal in $\SL(2, E)$, or to $\SL(2, \QQ_p)$.

-In Section \ref{sec:autom} we obtain a geometric interpretation of the fixed point groups $H_{\theta_a}$ of the $k$-involutions computed in \cite{HW_class} for $\SL(2,k)$, when $k$ is a finite field-extension of $\QQ_p$ (i.e. $\theta_a$ as in Theorem \ref{thm_main::inv_SL_E}(2)); they are all of the form For a precise and technical statement see Corollary \ref{lem::geom_k_inv_SL_2}.
+In Section \ref{sec:autom} we obtain a geometric interpretation of the fixed point groups $H_{\theta_a}$ of the $k$-involutions computed in \cite{HW_class} for $\SL(2,k)$, when $k$ is a finite field-extension of $\QQ_p$.
+We compute the \editB{fixed point} groups of involutions for the two cases of Theorem \ref{thm_main::inv_SL_E}.